-- To ensure transparency and accountability in the extractives sector, the government needs to establish an appropriate system to publish royalties, petroleum and mining revenues.
-Publication of information should also cover oil and gas payments. - This should include desegregating amounts going to subnational governments from those going to the national government and identifying the different types and sources.
-Specifically, list the names of the companies in their locality, the tax collections from each company, type of revenue, date of payment, place of extraction and computation of the subnational share. - The Ministry of Petroleum and Mining needs to ensure that information on contracts is made public in accordance with government policy through open contracting.
+- To ensure that that royalties, mining revenue, and mineral rent management are in place, the government needs to establish an appropriate system to publish this information.
+This should include desegregating amounts going to subnational governments from those going to the national government and identifying the different types and sources.
+Specifically, list the names of the companies in their locality, the tax collections from each company, type of revenue, date of payment, place of extraction and computation of the subnational share. - The Ministry of Mining needs to ensure that information on contracts is made public in accordance with government policy through open contracting.
 This will require publication of contracts in the Open Contracting Data Standard (OCDS).

-1 Petroleum (Exploration and Production) Act, Cap 308, available at kenyalaw.org/lex/actview.xql?actid=CAP.%20308.
+I Petroleum (Exploration and Production) Act, Cap 308, available at kenyalaw.org/lex/actview.xql?actid=CAP.%20308.

-2 Legislation that is crucial for governance of this sector include: Mining Act 2016; Constitution of Kenya 2010; Petroleum (Exploration and Production) Act, Cap 308; Energy Act; Environmental Management and Coordination Act (EMCA); Income Tax Act; Industrial Training Act, Cap 237; Occupational Safety and Health Act, Cap 514; Land Act, Cap 280; and Petroleum (Exploration and Production) (Training Fund) Regulations, 2006.
+Legislation that is crucial for governance of this sector include: Mining Act 2016; Constitution of Kenya 2010; Petroleum (Exploration and Production) Act, Cap 308; Energy Act; Environmental Management and Coordination Act (EMCA); Income Tax Act; Industrial Training Act, Cap 237; Occupational Safety and Health Act, Cap 514; Land Act, Cap 280; and Petroleum (Exploration and Production) (Training Fund) Regulations, 2006.